………………Mold, mold, mold…

 If mold is a natural part of the environment, how can you stop mold from growing indoors?

 The most effective approach is preventing mold before it becomes a problem.
 Mold thrives in the presence of moisture, so remove the excess water to help prevent mold growth.
-The following tips will help manage moisture indoors, to help keep you proactive in the fight against mold.
+The following tips will help you to manage moisture indoors, and help you prevent and control mold.

 How to Prevent Mold